MarcovT/send_it_mobile/README.md

 3. **Dependencies**: Add to `pubspec.yaml` and run `flutter pub get`
 4. **Environment**: Update `.env` for API configuration changes
 5. **Testing**: Use `flutter run` for development, test on real devices for location/video features

+## Recent Updates

+### Swipeable Video Player (Latest)
+- Replaced single video player with swipeable multi-video player
+- Users can now swipe left/right to navigate between videos without returning to the list
+- Smart pre-loading of adjacent videos for seamless transitions
+- Automatic watched video tracking with visual indicators in video list
+- Videos marked as watched have white background; unwatched videos have colored (indigo) background
+- Position indicator shows current video number (e.g., "Video 3 of 10")
+- Time display in app bar shows when the video was recorded

 ---